SIDS Facts

 • Since the late 1990’s, the SUID rate has decreased only 4% despite increased awareness and numerous changes to parenting and caregiving.

-• SIDS is not one cause, but is a diagnosis of exclusion.
+• SIDS is a diagnosis of exclusion.

 • Infants have many pathological findings including intrathoracic petechiae, heavy congested lungs, brains, liquid unclotted blood in their hearts, empty bladders, cardiac and brainstem lesions.